ThomasVestergaard/RemoteEntity/README.md

 ```

 # Tips, tricks and best practises
+Here are a few implementation tips and tricks based on real-life experience
 ## Avoid large entities
 Entities are meant to be small in nature.
-Keep them simple and do not publish liarge lists.
+Keep them simple and do not publish large lists.
 This is partticular true if you use redis ans backend.
-Redis is single threaded and a large publish will block redis until done.
+Redis is single threaded and a large publish will create bottlenecks.

-Here are a few implementation tips and tricks based on real-life experience
 ## Put entity id's on the entity class
 To avoid having a entity id's hardcoded all over the place, make a helper method on each entity to generate an apropiate entity id.
 Often entity id's are dynamic and are generated based on different input variables.
 This logic should be centralized.
 ```csharp